Your semester at WU from start to finish

 If you need a visa, make sure to allow plenty of time for processing when you apply.
-Please read our page on visa and entry regulations to find out whether or not you need a visa.
+Please read our page on visa and entry regulations to find out whether you need a visa or not.

 Make travel arrangements and book your accommodation and orientation activities

-To help you get off to a great start on your exchange, WU offers an Orientation and Cultural Program and/or a pre-semester German language course.
+To help you get off to a great start on your exchange, WU offers an Orientation and Cultural Program as well as a pre-semester German language course.

-To complete your enrollment process and get your student ID card, you will have to attend our mandatory Welcome Session.
-We offer two dates before the beginning of the semester: The first session is for all students attending either the Orientation and Cultural program or the pre-semester German course, the second is for all other students.
-Please keep the sign-up deadlines for the orientation activities in mind.
+To complete your enrollment process and get your student ID card, you will have to attend our mandatory welcome days.
+We offer two dates before the beginning of the semester: The first date is for all students attending either the Orientation and Cultural program and/or the pre-semester German course; the second date is for all other students.
+Please keep the registration deadlines for the orientation activities in mind.

-When booking your housing and making travel arrangements, please keep the dates of the Welcome Session in mind.
-Check out our accommodations section for more information on which housing options we recommend.
+When booking your housing and making travel arrangements, please keep the dates of the welcome days in mind.
+Check out our accommodations section for more information on housing options we recommend.